British-Columbia/Kings-Printer/z_internal/SBC Checklist.md

-# Checklist for printing new RSBC chapters
+# Checklist for printing new SBC chapters

 1. Ensure there is no unnecessary `<hr/>` at the end of the text
 2. Replace the front matter (everything up to `HIS MAJESTY, by and with the advice and consent of..`)